mandic-bojana/RS26-nbg-ball/README.md

 # Project information

 The NBG Ball is being developed as practical work within the course Software development on the Faculty of Mathematics in Belgrade.
-The project is coded in C++, and developed in QT 5.8 and Qt 5.5.
+The project is coded in C++, and developed in Qt 5.8 and Qt 5.5.
 Under Windows 7 and Linux Mint platforms, both.
 NBG Ball is being developed by:
 + [Bojana Mandić](https://github.com/mandic-bojana "GitHub profile")
 and